RichardLitt/nfc-logs/2022 Fall migration.md

 https://ebird.org/checklist/S120682930

 Also cleaned up this file a bit, and deleted the November 15 2021 recording from the archive, and went through many of the recordings from the past few weeks in a haphazard way.

+## October 15, 2022

+All uploaded to eBird and iNat.
+Listened live for 2.5 hours, without sound.
+Used both accounts.
+Also exported clips and uploaded lots to iNat for the first time.
+Big migration night.

+## October 16

+Listened live from 6:42pm, to 7:42pm, when switched to normal recording due to astro. twilight.
+Stopped at 10:00pm sharp.
+Haven't logged anything yet.